thehyperadvisor/cldstk-deploy/README.md

 - can install and setup cloudstack-agent KVM hosts
 - can preseed KVM system template
 - can mix options
+- All-In-One Installation
+- Basic Zone Configuration
+- Web Server on 8080 for template and iso library
+- NTP is now completely synced and configured

 ## Requirements